urnest/urnest/omnicxy/README.txt

     cxy::ORB<cxy::Exception> orb("giop::tcp::33");

-  Other omniORB parameters can be set via environment variables.
+  Other omniORB parameters can be set via omniORB environment variables (see the omniORB manual).
 The "orb" object must outlive all sref and cref objects that use it.
-The "orb" is "active" from the outset and it remains active until it is destroyed;
-  there are no "run", "activate", "stop" etc methods to (forget to) call.
+The "orb" is "active" from the outset and it remains active until it is destroyed; there are no "run", "activate", "stop" etc methods to (forget to) call.

   Complete echo example code is in proto/cxy/echo*.{idl,hh,cc}.